 SAVVY TIP: The process of choosing a new supplier normally starts with a number of energy providers putting themselves forward to be considered.
 There isn’t a ready made ‘pool’ of suppliers that are prepared to step in.
 Instead, they bid for the old supplier’s customers.

 3.You don’t have to cancel your Direct Debit.
 The energy regulator, Ofgem, says that you don’t have to cancel your Direct Debit to your old energy supplier.
 When a new supplier is appointed to supply energy, it will take over the customer accounts.
-If you have already cancelled your Direct Debit, it’s not a problem as you can set one up with your new supplier.
+If you prefer to cancel your Direct Debit, though, it’s not a problem as you can set one up with your new supplier.

 SAVVY TIP: All Direct Debit payments have a guarantee.
 The Direct Debit guarantee promises, among other things, that your bank will give you a refund if the wrong amount is taken.

 4. Don’t switch supplier straight away.
 Why?
 The reason is that if your account is in credit, it’s better to stay with the new supplier until you know what you have to do in order to get the money you’re owed refunded.
 It may be that your new supplier will offset the amount you’re in credit by against future bills – if you stay with them.
 Otherwise, you can get a refund.